ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Embody what you teach, and teach only what you have embodied. — Dan Millman
+> **Citacao:** You have to give up some of the old so that you can make room for the new. — Yanni

 fim do arquivo